Victor-Jung/Deeploy/Tutorials/SoCDAML.md

 ## Installation

-A Singularity container file (extension .sif) with Deeploy and its dependencies has been installed on your home directory; Build the sandbox container with `singularity build --sandbox /scratch/$USER/DeeployContainer/ ~/deeploy-container-socdaml.sif`
+A Singularity container file (extension .sif) with Deeploy and its dependencies has been installed on the system; Build the sandbox container with `singularity build --sandbox /scratch/$USER/DeeployContainer/ /home/soc_042fs25/deeploy-container-socdaml.sif`

 Then you can find Deeploy's source code in `/scratch/$USER/DeeployContainer/app/Deeploy`.
 To spawn a shell from the container, from your home, run `singularity shell --writable --cleanenv --contain /scratch/$USER/DeeployContainer/`.
 Then you can navigate to the `DeeployTest` folder with `cd /app/Deeploy/DeeployTest`.